-There were no significant changes to the Board's Statement of Investment Policies, Standards and Procedures (SIPSP) during the year.
+The Board's Statement of Investment Policies, Standards and Procedures (SIPSP) was changed during the year to add a new unit fund, the Alternatives Unit Fund.
+There were no other significant changes to the SIPSP during the year.
 See our website, www.npf.co.nz, for more information about your Scheme, including the Board's SIPSP and the Scheme trust deed.